 If LANGUAGE_CURSOR is set to "false," all cursors created during a session are protocol cursors, which provide better performance. jConnect creates and manipulates the cursors by sending cursor commands as tokens in the TDS protocol.

-By default, LANGUAGE_CURSOR is set to "false."
+By default, LANGUAGE_CURSOR is set to false.

-• If LANGUAGE_CURSOR is set to "true," all cursors created during a session are language cursors. jConnect creates and manipulates the cursors by sending SQL statements to the database for parsing and compilation.
+If LANGUAGE_CURSOR is set to "true," all cursors created during a session are language cursors. jConnect creates and manipulates the cursors by sending SQL statements to the database for parsing and compilation.

-There is no known advantage to setting LANGUAGE_CURSOR to "true," but the option is provided in case an application displays unexpected behavior when LANGUAGE_CURSOR is "false."
+There is no known advantage to setting LANGUAGE_CURSOR to true, but the option is provided in case an application displays unexpected behavior when LANGUAGE_CURSOR is false.

-Migrating jConnect Applications
+CHAPTER 6 Migrating jConnect Applications

-This chapter explains how to migrate applications from jConnect 4.x and 5.x to jConnect 6.0.
+This chapter explains how to migrate applications from jConnect 4.x and 5.x to jConnect 6.x.

-Migrating applications to jConnect 6.0
+Migrating applications to jConnect 6.x

-Use the following procedure to upgrade to jConnect 6.0.
+Use the following procedure to upgrade to jConnect 6.x.

-v Migrating to jConnect 6.0
+Migrating to jConnect 6.0